caiocorsini/Pager/README.md

 - [Author](#Author)
 ____
 ### Installation
 1. Clone the repository.
-In case you don't have git installed, you can simply click the download button in Github.
+In case you don't have git installed, you can simply click the download button in GitHub.
 ```
 git clone https://github.com/caiocorsini/Pager.git
 ```
-2. Install all non standard Python libraries using pip
+2. Install all non-standard Python libraries using pip
 ```
 pip install tkinter
 pip install PIL